ethanfrog/bootcamp-quiz/README.md

-# <Strong Password Generator>
+# <Coding Boot Camp Quiz>

 ## Description

-This project is webpage that generates randomized passwords.
-The user can influence what password they receive by providing inputs on length and character usage.
+This project is a timed quiz intended for coding boot camp students.
+After the quiz has been taken, the student can choose to upload their score.

 ## Installation